Transfer your account to a reseller

 - Reset user passwords

-- Edit organizational groups
+- Edit organizational units

 These abilities depend on the reseller’s level of access.
 For more information about reseller access to your domain, including restricting access, see Google reseller access to resold domains.